GuGuskyastro/Scientific-conference-title-disambiguation-system-based-on-GPT-and-Wikidata/README.md

 │     agent_build.py                    # Build custom Agent, consistent with lancghain documentation │     agent_utils.py                    # Functions used by Agent tools
 │     api_connector.py                  # Connect GPT and Weaviate via API keys │     main.py
+│     result_to_yaml.py                 # Convert GPT natural language results into computer-readable structured data
 │     weaviateQ.py
 │     templates.yaml                    # Store the prompt templates that need to be used in each tool and agent │
-├─fronted
+├─frontednew
-│     front.html
+│     dict_edit.py
-│     web.py
+│     main.py
 │
 ├─test
 │     agentTest.py                     # Test when update code